 - An NR measurement object with SSB measurement configured is a candidate to be measured in a gap if its SMTC duration is fully covered by the MGL excluding RF switching time.
 For intra-frequency NR measurement objects, if the higher layer in TS 38.331 [2] signaling of smtc2 is configured, the assumed periodicity of SMTC occasions corresponds to the value of higher layer parameter smtc2; otherwise the assumed periodicity of SMTC occasions corresponds to the value of higher layer parameter smtc1.

-- An NR measurement object with CSI-RS measurement configured is a candidate to be measured in a gap if the window confining all CSI-RS resources are fully covered by the MGL excluding RF switching time.
+- An NR measurement object with CSI-RS measurement configured is a candidate to be measured in a gap if the window confining all CSI-RS resources is fully covered by the MGL excluding RF switching time.

 - For UEs which are configured with per UE gaps the counting is done on a per UE basis.